N-falk/Bioinformatics_2026/README.md

 ```bash
 conda activate fastqc_env
 ```
-You can see a list of all your conda environments by using conda env list
+You can see a list of all your conda environments by using 'conda env list'

 ### Install FastQC